-No water was flowing in the south rock drain during the inspection.
+There was water slowly flowing in the south rock drain during the inspection (PL-10) with water ponding on the south corner noted on the inspection map.
 Willows that grow along the south drain are periodically removed by the LMS maintenance subcontractor.
 No water was observed in the north rock drain.
-Vegetation is left uncut at the outlets of the rock drains to help dissipate the energy of stormwater runoff and to reduce soil erosion.
+Vegetation is left uncut at the outlets of the rock drains to help dissipate the energy of stormwater runoff and reduce soil erosion.
 No maintenance needs were identified.

-5.4.2.2 Region Between the Apron at the Toe of the Side Slopes and the Site Perimeter
+5.4.2.2 Region Between the Apron at the Toe of the Side Slopes and the Site Perimeter as survey monuments that cannot be accessed with conventional farming equipment.
+No maintenance needs were identified.

 The area between the perimeter fence and the apron at the toe of the disposal cell side slopes is covered with well-established grass, which is primarily kleingrass with some coastal Bermudagrass.
-Grass is cut and baled 1 to 3 times annually, depending on precipitation.
-It is usually left uncut along the fence, along rock drains, and around some surveillance features such as survey monuments that cannot be accessed with conventional farming equipment.
-No maintenance needs were identified.
+The grass is cut and baled 1 to 3 times annually, depending on precipitation.
+It is usually left uncut along the fence, along rock drains, and around some surveillance features, such